Belridge Oil Field · San Joaquin Basin · CA

 03Porosity inversion

-Porosity is not a reliable indicator of hardness in siliceous mudrocks.
+Porosity is not a reliable indicator of hardness in siliceous mudrocks — and within each phase, it inverts.

 Across phases, hardness rises and porosity falls with silica diagenesis — the textbook trend.
 Inside each phase, porosity correlates negatively with detritus and therefore positively with hardness.
 This inverts the continuous porosity-strength relationship most studies report.